elastic/cloud-on-k8s/operators/config/operator/README.md

 ### All-in-one

-A single operator with all roles, that manage resources in all namespaces.
+A single operator with all roles, that manages resources in all namespaces.

 ```bash
 OPERATOR_IMAGE=<?> NAMESPACE=<?> make all-in-one \